 Walsh is the second consecutive Summit player to earn the honor after Anna Lawler was named an All-American last season.
 Walsh tallied nine goals, four of which were game-winning tallies, to go along with 15 assists.

-Following in Lawler's footsteps and keeping the streak of Summit All-Americans going meant a lot, Wash said.
+Following in Lawler's footsteps and keeping the streak of Summit All-Americans going meant a lot, Walsh said.

 Members of the All-Central region team from the St. Louis area, which were also announced by the United Soccer Coaches Wednesday, include: Nerinx Hall senior defender Emma Christanell, Parkway West senior defender Kaleigh Kastberg, Lafayette freshman forward Rylee Howard, Incarnate Word senior forward Liv Layton, Visitation senior forward Jaimie Tottleben, Walsh and Bindbeutel.